 Academic content is a little different.

-Because anchor charts are tools used to remind learners of essential content, I only create charts focused on concepts/skills that I’ve already taught and for which students need additional support.
+Because anchor charts are tools used to remind learners of essential content, only create charts focused on concepts/skills that you’ve already taught and for which students need additional support.

 2. Gather the Appropriate Materials.

-So take a look around Pinterest to get some ideas.
+Take a look around Pinterest for anchor chart design ideas.